solidiquis/erdtree/README.md

 - offers a minimal and user-friendly CLI
 - respects hidden files and `.gitignore` rules by default
 - displays file sizes in human-readable format by default
-- traverses directories in a parallel manner
+- traverses directories in a parallel manner (4 threads by default)
 - displays files using ANSI colors by default